Skip to main content

 The event sustainability blog

-In this post we
+In this post we:

-1. Explain how EventMapStudio’s AI actually works in practice
+2. Explain how EventMapStudio’s AI fits in

 3. Describe what a next-generation AI decision-support system for sustainable events looks like (and where EventMapStudio sits on that spectrum)